rbdl/rbdl/README.md

 VCPKG package manager (for Windows, Linux and Mac)
 ==================================================
-As of 08-2021 `rbdl-orb` is part of microsofts vcpkg, a tool to manage c++ dependencies on all major operating systems.
+As of 08-2021 `rbdl` is part of microsofts vcpkg, a tool to manage c++ dependencies on all major operating systems.
 The luamodel and urdfmodel addon are installed via vcpkg as well, other addons may be added in the future as well.

 Install vcpkg by making a local clone from its GitHub repo [https://github.com/Microsoft/vcpkg](https://github.com/Microsoft/vcpkg).
 Then run the vcpkg-bootstrapper script to set it up.
 For detailed installation instructions, see [Install vcpkg](https://docs.microsoft.com/en-us/cpp/build/install-vcpkg).
 To integrate vcpkg with your Visual Studio or Visual Studio Code development environment, see [Integrate vcpkg](https://docs.microsoft.com/en-us/cpp/build/integrate-vcpkg).
 Then, to use vcpkg to install or update a library, see [Manage libraries with vcpkg](https://docs.microsoft.com/en-us/cpp/build/manage-libraries-with-vcpkg).
 For more information about vcpkg commands, see [vcpkg command-line reference](https://docs.microsoft.com/en-us/cpp/build/vcpkg-command-line-reference).